eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tcp.rst

 To achieve this kind of scenarios, the involved network devices such as routers and firewalls must add the rules to allow the communication.

-For example, imagine we have the scenario repesented on the following figure:
+For example, imagine we have the scenario represented on the following figure:

 .. image:: /01-figures/TCP_WAN.png
     :align: center